rejojer/PageIndex/README.md

 ...
 ```

-You can generate the PageIndex tree structure with this open-source repo, or use our [API](https://pageindex.ai/developer) for higher-quality results powered by our enhanced OCR and tree building pipeline.
+You can generate the PageIndex tree structure with this open-source repo; or use our [API](https://pageindex.ai/developer) for higher-quality results powered by our enhanced OCR and tree building pipeline.

 ---

 # ⚙️ Package Usage

-> **Note:** This open-source package uses standard Python PDF parsing.
-For use cases with complex PDFs, our [Cloud Service](https://chat.pageindex.ai/) provides significantly better results with enhanced [OCR](https://pageindex.ai/blog/ocr), tree building, and retrieval.
-Available via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer).
+> **Note:** This package uses standard PDF parsing.
+For use cases with complex PDFs, our [Cloud Service](https://pageindex.ai/developer) (via MCP and API) offers enhanced OCR, tree building, and retrieval.

 You can follow these steps to generate a PageIndex tree from a PDF document.